Late 1970s

 Mexico, July 1977

-On Monday 4th, he gave a recital in the Palacio de Bellas Artes, México City (he was staying in Hotel Ritz, Calle Francisco i.
+On Friday 8 July, he gave a recital in the Palacio de Bellas Artes, México City (he was staying in Hotel Ritz, Calle Francisco i.
 Madero 30, in the historic centre, near the Zócalo).
-Immense murals by world-famous Mexican artists dominate the top floors of this splendid white-marble palace – a concert hall and arts center commissioned by President Porfirio Díaz.
-Construction on the iconic building began in 1905 under Italian architect Adamo Boari, who favored neoclassical and art nouveau styles.
+Immense murals by world-famous Mexican artists dominate the top floors of the splendid white-marble Palacio – a concert hall and arts centre commissioned by President Porfirio Díaz (1830-1915).
+Construction on the iconic building began in 1905 under Italian architect Adamo Boari, who favoured neoclassical and art nouveau styles.
 Complications arose as the heavy marble shell sank into the spongy subsoil, and then the Mexican Revolution intervened.

 Mexico, July 1977

-The programme of the 4 July recital in the Palacio de Bellas Artes included the familiar Haydn sonata in E flat major, Schumann’s Carnaval, Liszt’s Sonnetti di Petrarca and Don Juan fantasy.
-'The Cuban-American pianist was presented by [Conciertos] Daniel in a recital of works by Haydn, Schumann and Liszt.
+On Friday 8 July, Jorge gave a recital in the Palacio de Bellas Artes, Mexico city, which included the familiar Haydn sonata in E flat major, Schumann’s Carnaval, Liszt’s Sonnetti di Petrarca and Don Juan fantasy.
+'The Cuban-American pianist was presented by [Conciertos] Daniel.
 He has acquired a very particular style of execution that pleases some and repels others.
 Even in his piano technique he shows very personal traits.'
-(Heterofonía 56, México, Sept./Oct., 1977)
+(Heterofonía 56, México, Sept./Oct., 1977).
+Advance publicity in El Universal for this recital quoted praise in The Times and The Guardian newspapers.

-Then on Tuesday 5th (but the concert seems to have been on the 11th according to El Informador) he followed this with a Guadalajara recital in the Teatro Degollado (replacing an indisposed Horacio Gutierrez).
-Guadalajara, the capital of the state of Jalisco, has its Teatro Degollado - a neoclassical theatre located in the central plaza.
-Intended to be a monument of Guadalajara's culture, the theatre was inaugurated in September 1866.
+Then on Tuesday 5th (but the concert seems to have been on the 11th according to El Informador) he followed this with a Guadalajara recital in the Teatro Degollado (replacing an indisposed fellow Cuban Horacio Gutierrez).
+Guadalajara, the capital of the state of Jalisco, has its Teatro Degollado (1866) - a neoclassical theatre located in the central plaza.

-After performing the Sibelius concerto in Helsinki in 1949, Ida Haendel received a letter from the composer.
+After performing the Sibelius concerto in Helsinki in 1949, Ida Haendel had received a letter from the composer.
 "You played it masterfully in every respect," Jean Sibelius wrote, adding: "I congratulate myself that my concerto has found an interpreter of your rare standard."
-Haendel made annual tours of Europe, and also appeared regularly in South America and Asia.

 Australia, July - September 1977